jenkinsci/devops-portal-plugin/README.md

 ![Build Dashboard](.doc/RunDashboard.png)

-This plugin allows you to centralize in Jenkins several functionalities necessary for a good DevOps approach:
+This plugin allows you to centralize in a Jenkins dashboard several functionalities necessary for a good DevOps approach.
+It works on the principle of a set of **reporter tasks** that are added to the build steps of your projects.
+The reporters gather the information and then display it in the dashboard.

+This allows you to obtain a synthetic view of all the steps to validate your software:

 |  Step   | Feature                                                                                                                                              |
 |:-------:|------------------------------------------------------------------------------------------------------------------------------------------------------|